5 Best Acoustic Guitar Amplifiers (2023) Busking/Gigging Essentials!

 Speakers

 Combo amps house both the amplifier and the speaker within a single cabinet.
-The size of the speakers varies depending on the power of the amp, but normally range between 6-12”.
+The size of the speakers varies depending on the power of the amp but normally ranges between 6-12”.
 In some cases, the cabinet houses multiple speakers.
 The larger the speakers, the more air the amp can move, which results in greater volume.
-The same can be said for multiple speakers – a 2×12” will be able to produce greater volume than a 1×12” before breaking up.
+The same can be said for multiple speakers.
+A 2×12” will be able to produce greater volume than a 1×12” before breaking up.

-While acoustic guitar amplifiers aren’t designed to alter the organic tones of the guitar, they do often have ambient effects built in, designed to replicate some of the more ear pleasing room effects that aren’t always easy to replicate – things like reverb, chamber echo, etc.
+While acoustic guitar amplifiers aren’t designed to alter the organic tones of the guitar, they do often have ambient effects built in.
+These are designed to replicate some of the more ear-pleasing room effects that aren’t always easy to replicate, such as reverb, chamber echo, etc.

 Inputs

-If you’ll be plugging in a microphone into your amp at the same time as your guitar, or if 2 or more guitars will be playing simultaneously, you’ll need to make sure that the amp has multiple inputs.
+If you’ll be plugging a microphone into your amp at the same time as your guitar, or if 2 or more guitars will be playing simultaneously, you’ll need to ensure that the amp has multiple inputs.

 Portability

-If you’ll be using the same amp for practice and performance, be aware of the size and weight.
-If you need to be able to easily move between places on public transport or smaller modes of private transport, a 300 watt Mesa Boogie Rosette might not be the best call!
-If you’re able to budget for both, then this becomes less of a concern.
+If you’ll use the same amp for practice and performance, be aware of the size and weight.
+For those needing to easily move between places on public transport or smaller modes of private transport, a 300-watt Mesa/Boogie Rosette might not be the best call!
+If you can budget for both, then this becomes less of a concern.

-Acoustic guitars fully deserve to be heard by your audience just as the luthier who made it intended them to be heard.
-By plugging into electric guitar amplifiers you aren’t doing your guitar’s tones any favors!
+Acoustic guitars fully deserve to be heard by your audience just as the luthier who made them intended.
+By plugging into electric guitar amplifiers, you aren’t doing your guitar’s tones any favors!